Current Ratio Calculator

 Frequently asked questions

-How does the current ratio differ from the quick ratio?
+What is the difference between the current ratio and the quick ratio?

-When should I use the current ratio in financial analysis?
+When should I not use the current ratio?